I have a love/hate relationship with meal planning. I’m betting most of you do too.

 Once I’ve finished, though, I have a sense of accomplishment, pride in the savings, and huge relief at the thought of not visiting the supermarket for a whole week.
 Those benefits make the time it takes to meal plan entirely worth it.

-But once I’ve finished, my sense of accomplishment, my pride in the savings, and the huge relief I feel at the thought of not visiting the supermarket the whole week makes those couple of hours of planning entirely worth it.
-Not only that, but I get excited every day when I glance over at my perfect little menu.
-Excited that all the ingredients are already in my house, excited that I don’t have to ask myself “what’s for dinner?” and excited to prepare meals that I’ve had a chance to look forward to.
+Not only that, but I get excited every day when I glance over at my menu.
+Excited that all the ingredients are already in my house.
+Excited that I don’t have to ask myself “what’s for dinner?”.
+Excited to prepare meals that I’ve had a chance to look forward to.

-Today I am sharing the checklist I use when I’m putting together my meal plan.
+This are the strategies I use when I’m putting together my meal plan.
 These strategies can be applied to any budget, diet, or family size, and will insure you have a well thought out plan.

 1. Incorporate a New Recipe

 I choose one (sometimes two) new recipes to incorporate into my menu because the bigger your repertoire of meals the more flexibility you will have when planning a coordinated week of meals.
 Also a new recipe often means buying a few new ingredients, which expands your list of pantry staples, which saves you money in the long run.